- Type 2 Diabetes Slideshow Pictures

 What medical conditions are associated with insulin resistance?

-While the metabolic syndrome links insulin resistance with abdominal obesity, elevated cholesterol, and high blood pressure; several medical other conditions are specifically associated with insulin resistance.
-Insulin resistance may contribute to some of the conditions listed.
+While the metabolic syndrome links insulin resistance with abdominal obesity, elevated cholesterol, and high blood pressure; several other medical other conditions are specifically associated with insulin resistance.
+Insulin resistance may contribute to the following conditions:

 Type 2 Diabetes